 - A complete copy of a fidelity insurance policy or fidelity bond, Form INS-08 (PDF, 97KB), in the amount of $200,000 with the Washington state insurance commissioner listed as a Certificate Holder, and

-- A complete copy of a fidelity policy or fidelity bond, Form INS-09 (PDF, 99KB), in the amount of the deductible with the State of Washington as the obligee.
+- A complete copy of a surety bond, Form INS-09 (PDF, 99KB), in the amount of the deductible with the State of Washington as the obligee.